 You may be asked where babies come from and the differences between boys and girls.
 Answer these questions honestly and briefly.
 Use correct terms for body parts.

 Ninety percent of 3-year-olds are bowel trained, 85 percent stay dry during the day and 60 to 70 percent stay dry at night.
-Praise and hug your child when she uses the potty chair.
-If she has an accident, offer gentle encouragement for next time.
-Teach your child good hygiene and how to wash her hands.
-Teach your daughter to wipe from the front the back.
+Praise and hug your child when he uses the potty chair.

 If he has an accident, offer gentle encouragement for next time.
 Teach your child good hygiene and how to wash his hands.
 Teach your daughter to wipe from the front to the back.